A crafty property investor can adopt a range of strategies to minimise their tax and maximise their tax benefits.

 Negative Gearing and taxes

-Look at the after-tax weekly cash flow rather than before negative gearing has an impact to determine whether an investment property suits your strategy.
+To determine whether an investment property suits your strategy, look at the after-tax weekly cash flow rather than before negative gearing has an impact.
 As property prices increase, so will rent, so your return on investment also increases.
 Also, when interest rates decrease, it is likely that your loan costs will too, giving your more returns.

 Pay as you go